Frequently Asked Questions

 The GII provides insights into gender disparities in reproductive health, empowerment and labour market participation in 162 countries.
 It can help governments and others understand the extent of gender inequalities in empowerment.
 The component indicators highlight areas in need of critical policy intervention.
 The GII, like any other global composite index, is constrained by the need for international comparability.
 But it could be readily adapted for use at the national or local level.

-The 2020 release of the MPI presents estimates for 107 developing countries with a combined population of 5.9 billion (77% of the world total).
-About 1.3 billion people in the countries covered—22% of their entire population—lived in multidimensional poverty between 2008 and 2019.
+The 2021 release of the MPI presents estimates for 109 developing countries with a combined population of 5.9 billion (77% of the world total).
+About 1.3 billion people in the countries covered—21.7% of their entire population—lived in multidimensional poverty between 2009 and 2020.
 We could not include other developing countries due to data constraints as comparable data on each of the indicators were not available.
-There was also a decision not to use data from surveys conducted earlier than 2008.
+There was also a decision not to use data from surveys conducted earlier than 2009.

-Using the United Nations Development Programme (UNDP) classification for developing regions, the MPI 2020 covers 11 (out of 20) countries in the Arab States region; 12 (out of 24) in East Asia and the Pacific; 13 (out of 17) countries in Europe and Central Asia; 21 (out of 33) countries in Latin America and the Caribbean; 8 (out of 9) countries in South Asia; and 42 (out of 46) countries in Sub-Saharan Africa.
+Using the United Nations Development Programme (UNDP) classification for developing regions, the MPI 2021 covers 11 (out of 20) countries in the Arab States region; 13 (out of 26) countries in East Asia and the Pacific; 13 (out of 17) countries in Europe and Central Asia; 22 (out of 33) countries in Latin America and the Caribbean; 8 (out of 9) countries in South Asia; and 42 (out of 46) countries in Sub-Saharan Africa.

 The MPI relies on two main databases that are publicly available and comparable for most developing countries: the ICF Macro Demographic and Health Survey (DHS) and the UNICEF’s Multiple Indicators Cluster Survey (MICS).
-For several countries, national household surveys with the same or similar content and questionnaires are used: Botswana, 2015-2016 Multi-Topic Household Survey; Brazil, 2015 Pesquisa Nacional por Amostra de Domicílios (PNAD); China, 2014 China Family Panel Studies; Cuba, 2017 Encuesta Nacional de Ocupacion; Ecuador, 2013-2014 Encuesta de Condiciones de Vida (ECV); Jamaica, 2014 Jamaica Survey of Living Conditions (JSLC); Libya, 2014 Pan Arab Population and Family Health Survey (PAPFAM); Mexico, 2016 Encuesta Nacional de Salud y Nutricion (ENSANUT); Morocco, 2011 Pan Arab Population and Family Health Survey (PAPFAM); Peru, 2018 Encuesta Demográfica y de Salud Familiar; Seychelles, 2019 Quarterly Labor Force Survey, Sri Lanka, 2016 Demographic and Health Survey; and Syrian Arab Republic, 2009 Pan Arab Population and Family Health Survey (PAPFAM).
+For several countries, national household surveys with the same or similar content and questionnaires are used: Botswana, 2015/2016 Multi-Topic Household Survey; Bolivia, 2016 Encuesta de Demografía y Salud; Brazil, 2015 Pesquisa Nacional por Amostra de Domicílios (PNAD); China, 2014 China Family Panel Studies; Ecuador, 2013/2014 Encuesta de Condiciones de Vida (ECV); Jamaica, 2014 Jamaica Survey of Living Conditions (JSLC); Libya, 2014 Pan Arab Population and Family Health Survey (PAPFAM); Mexico, 2016 Encuesta Nacional de Salud y Nutricion (ENSANUT); Morocco, 2017/2018 Pan Arab Population and Family Health Survey (PAPFAM); Peru, 2018 Encuesta Demográfica y de Salud Familiar; Seychelles, 2019 Quarterly Labor Force Survey, Sri Lanka, 2016 Demographic and Health Survey; and Syrian Arab Republic, 2009 Pan Arab Population and Family Health Survey (PAPFAM).

-This year, for the first time, we are releasing programs that calculate the MPI in R, a free software available at https://www.r-project.org/.
+For the first time in 2020 we are releasing programs that calculate the MPI in R, a free software available at https://www.r-project.org/.
 For now, these programs are available for 4 selected countries (Benin, Republic of Congo, India and Iraq).
 This is still an experimental phase and we plan to expand the availability of MPI programs in R; in the meantime, we welcome feedback from the users.

 Also, DHS and MICS data are publicly available online.
 Therefore, national governments, civil society groups, and research communities can replicate the MPI results as well as adapt the programmes to their own country-specific poverty needs.